Oncology Global Study Delivery Lead - multiple positions available

 We are looking for professionals with these required skills to achieve our goals:

-- Global oncology clinical operations leadership experience
+- Global clinical operations leadership experience

 - Experience in study management, global regulatory guidelines and ICH/GCP